A Stolen Life (film): Plot

 Kate Bosworth is a sincere, demure artist who misses her boat to an island off New England, where she intends to meet her twin sister Patricia and her cousin Freddie.
-She persuades Bill Emerson to take her home in his boat.
+She persuades Bill Emerson to take on the two-hour journey in his boat.
 Later, their relationship grows while she paints a portrait of Eben Folger, the old lighthouse keeper, and Kate falls very much in love.

-Her sister Pat, a flamboyant, man-hungry manipulator, fools Bill when she first meets him by pretending to be Kate.
-Pat then pursues him on a trip out of town, and when they return, they announce to Kate their intention to marry.
+Her identical twin sister Pat, a flamboyant, man-hungry manipulator, fools Bill when she first meets him by pretending to be Kate.
+Pat then pursues him when he leaves the island for a trip to Boston, and when they return, they announce to Kate their intention to marry.

-A heartbroken Kate focuses on her work with a rude but very talented artist named Karnock, but rejects his romantic overtures.
+A heartbroken Kate focuses on her painting with a rude but very talented artist named Karnock, but rejects his romantic overtures.
 Bill eventually goes to Chile, allowing Kate to spend some time with her sister, whom she has not seen since the marriage.
 When the two go sailing, a sudden storm washes Pat overboard and she drowns, her sister inadvertently seizing her wedding ring while trying to save her.
 Kate passes out and is washed ashore in the boat.
 When she regains consciousness, she is mistaken for Pat.

-Bill is about to return, so Kate decides to assume her late sister's identity.
-To her surprise, she learns that Bill is angry at Pat for her many affairs and in no mood to continue the marriage.
-Cousin Freddie has guessed the truth and insists that Kate must reveal to Bill her real identity.
+Bill cuts his Chilean trip short due to "Kate's" death, so Kate decides to assume her dead sister's identity.
+To her surprise, she learns that Bill is angry at Pat for her many affairs and in no mood to continue their marriage.
+Cousin Freddie guesses the truth and insists that Kate must reveal to Bill her real identity.
 When she does, Bill realizes that Kate is the one he truly loves.